Man encouraging man on treadmill

 During the third phase of cardiac rehabilitation, patients are now able to exercise on their own.
 They can exercise at home, at a local gym, or at a rehabilitation center offering a maintenance program.

-What type of cardiac rehab exercises are prescribed?
+What cardiac rehab exercises are part of the program?

 Exercises vary according to a patient’s incoming fitness level but may include:

-• Aerobic exercises include walking, riding a stationary bike, using a rowing machine, and using an elliptical or step trainer.
+• Aerobic exercises—walking, riding a stationary bike, using a rowing machine, and using an elliptical or step trainer.

-• Activities to strengthen the muscles, such as resistance bands, free weights or weight training machines.
+• Activities to strengthen muscles—using resistance bands, free weights or weight training machines.

 • Managing high blood pressure